icsob2025/icsob2025.github.io/registration/index.md

     </h1>
     <p> Registration and payments for the ICSOB 2024 conference should be completed via the online registration system.
 Registration is required for all persons attending the conference.</p>

-<p> A link to online registration will be available by July-1, 2024.</p>

 <p> Registration fees:</p>
 <p>
  <table id="registration">